brabl2/pxt-buttons/README.md

 # buttons

-MakeCode extension to disable and enable the micro:bit buttons A+B (P5 and P11 can be used as GPIOs).
+MakeCode extension to disable and enable the micro:bit(V2) buttons A+B (P5 and P11 can be used as GPIOs).

 ## Installation